Convergence Analysis of the Random Bisection Method: Numerical Experiments

 \subsection{Convergence to the Uniform Distribution}

-To verify that the uniform distribution is stationary regardless of the initial root distribution $\mathcal{R}$, we consider the following experiment : \begin{enumerate} \item Generate $r \sim \mathcal{R}(0,1)$; \item Run \Cref{alg:bisection} with uniformly distributed cuts, for $f(x) = x - r$, with a very low tolerance (e.g., $10^{-15}$) and a large number of iterations (e.g., $N=40$); \item Normalize the root to its relative position in $[0,1]$ with $r_N \gets \frac{r - a_N}{b_N-a_N}$ and store it; \item Repeat steps 1 to 3 a large number of times (e.g., 1000 iterations). \end{enumerate}
+To verify convergence toward the stationary uniform distribution for different initial root distributions $\mathcal{R}$, we consider the following experiment: \begin{enumerate} \item Generate $r \sim \mathcal{R}(0,1)$; \item Run \Cref{alg:bisection} with uniformly distributed cuts, for $f(x) = x - r$, with a very low tolerance (e.g., $10^{-15}$) and a large number of iterations (e.g., $N=40$); \item Normalize the root to its relative position in $[0,1]$ with $r_N \gets \frac{r - a_N}{b_N-a_N}$ and store it; \item Repeat steps 1 to 3 a large number of times (e.g., 1000 runs). \end{enumerate}

 Using the stored normalized roots, we can then validate that their distribution is nearly uniform with a Q-Q plot.
-We use three initial distributions $\mathcal{R}$: \begin{itemize} \item The uniform distribution; \item A symmetric distribution, $\mathrm{Beta}(2,2)$; \item An asymmetric distribution, $\mathrm{Beta}(0.5, 2)$. \end{itemize} \Cref{fig:qq_unif}, \Cref{fig:qq_beta22} and \Cref{fig:qq_beta052} show that for the three distributions considered, the quantiles of the generated data follows closely the quantiles of the desired uniform distribution.
+We use three initial distributions $\mathcal{R}$: \begin{itemize} \item The uniform distribution; \item A symmetric distribution, $\mathrm{Beta}(2,2)$; \item An asymmetric distribution, $\mathrm{Beta}(0.5, 2)$. \end{itemize} \Cref{fig:qq_unif}, \Cref{fig:qq_beta22} and \Cref{fig:qq_beta052} show that for the three distributions considered, the quantiles of the generated data follow closely the quantiles of the desired uniform distribution.
 This confirms that after a large number of iterations, even for a strongly asymmetric distribution, the distribution of the rescaled root approaches the uniform distribution.